-- Invest in, learn from, and build upon successful partnerships and collaboration efforts. - Develop and conduct effective education and outreach to empower citizen engagement in and support for wildland fire management activities. - Proactively use a variety of active vegetation management tools and techniques, including prescribed fire, to achieve local and large landscape objectives. - Support working forests and wildlands, local economies and jobs, and diverse products and markets.
+- Invest in, learn from, and build upon successful partnerships and collaboration efforts. - Develop and conduct effective education and outreach to empower citizen engagement in and support for wildland fire management activities. - Proactively use a variety of active vegetation management tools and techniques such as prescribed fire and management of wildfire for resource benefit where authorities exist, to achieve local and large landscape objectives. - Support working forests and wildlands, local economies and jobs, and diverse products and markets.